How To Serve an Eviction Notice in California

 A landlord can demonstrate proof that a notice was delivered through the following methods:

-• Certified or Registered Mail – via return receipt and an independent party completing a Declaration of Service at the time of mailing.
+• Mail – via return receipt or certificate of mailing, plus completing a Declaration of Service at the time of mailing

 Notice Form Grounds